pabloamh/walker/README.md

 # Walker File Indexer

-A powerful and efficient file indexer that recursively scans a directory, extracts rich metadata from files, and stores it in a SQLite database for easy querying and analysis.
-The application is built with a multiprocessing architecture to process files concurrently, making it fast and suitable for large collections of files.
+A powerful and efficient file indexer that recursively scans directories, extracts rich metadata from files, and stores it in a SQLite database for easy querying and analysis.
+Built with a multiprocessing architecture, `walker` is fast and suitable for large file collections.

 ## Features

 - **Recursive Scanning**: Traverses entire directory trees to find all files.
-- **Concurrent Processing**: Utilizes multiple worker threads to process files in parallel, significantly speeding up the indexing of large directories.
+- **Concurrent Processing**: Utilizes multiple worker processes to process files in parallel, significantly speeding up the indexing of large directories.
 - **Rich Metadata Extraction**:
     - **Basic Info**: Path, filename, and size.
     - **Cryptographic Hash**: SHA-256 hash for file integrity and deduplication.